Historical Information

-Wednesday 1 April 2015 represented a landmark day for every single person living in our district when Newry & Mourne District Council and Down District Council merged to form the new Council known as Newry, Mourne and Down District Council.
+On Wednesday 1 April 2015, Newry and Mourne District Council and Down District Council merged to form the new Council known as Newry, Mourne and Down District Council.

 Newry, Mourne and Down District Council assumed its full powers and statutory responsibilities on the 1 April 2015.